PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-13 17:11:30
+Last updated: 2024-04-13 17:12:03
-Random Quote: You see, ladies?
-When you're out with a Blinder, you don't have to queue. - Arthur Shelby
+Random Quote: Pictures can be twisted and used against you and haunt you forever. - Hannah Baker